lgparker3758/ma-402-final/MA 402 Final Project/README.md

 This project fnds a way to solve a complex, nonlinear differential 1D PDE-constrained optimization problem using **PETSc** and **petsc4py**.
 The solver uses a full-space approach to simultaneously solve for the design variable ($w$), state variable ($u$), and adjoint variable ($\lambda$).

 ## Overview
 This project uses multiple processors to to optimize a physical setup.
-It balances getting to a specific goal while still following all rules of physics across a 1D/2D grid.
+It balances getting to a specific goal while still following all rules of physics across a coordinate system.

 ### Key Features
 * **Parallel Execution:** Scalable numerical operations via MPI.